sfeakes/ipfire-scripts/README.md

 With the “experimental nxdomain” option set, the script will sort all those domains down to the minimum, and block everything under that.
 In the example above it will simple use `doubleclick.net`, and block that and every domain under it. `eg *.doubleclick.net`

-To turn this option on, set the command like parameter -r or --dns to either `refuse`, `static`, `always_refuse` or `always_nxdomain`.
+To turn this option on, set the command line parameter -r or --dns to either `refuse`, `static`, `always_refuse` or `always_nxdomain`.
 Description of these can be found in the "local-zone": section of the following URL. https://www.unbound.net/documentation/unbound.conf.html

 Using the above list, running the script in normal mode will create a file like